 2 Corinthians 1:23-24 reads, “Moreover I call God as witness against my soul, that to spare you I came no more to Corinth.
 Not that we have dominion over your faith, but are fellow workers for your joy; for by faith you stand.”

 Paul clarifies in his second letter to Corinth that he did not return there any longer so that more may be spared, suggesting that he was exercising church discipline in the church.
 The text is clear that Paul does not have authority over their faith in excommunicating but rather over church order, which is confirmed in Smalcald Articles VIII.1-2 as cited at the beginning.
+The pastor can make judgements on members and excommunicate them, but it must be clear that the excommunication itself does not give them a certain sentence to hell if they do not come back to confession before they die– that is a result of unbelief and lack of repentance.
 This theme of church discipline in good order and not over the eternal soul is repeated later in Titus.

 1 Timothy 1:18-20 reads, “This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare, having faith and a good conscience, which some having rejected, concerning the faith have suffered shipwreck, of whom are Hymenaeus and Alexander, whom I delivered to Satan that they may learn not to blaspheme.”